gossfunkel/chembattle/README.md

 If you can lend a hand, let me know, but for now, I'm having fun figuring out this insane project!
 I'm teaching myself everything I need to know (with some help and advice from anyone who's actually educated and studied in the relevant fields), so you won't need a degree to make sense of it.

+## Okay, but... how will it actually work?
+Like what does gameplay look and feel like?

+The basic play of a game goes like this.

+You select a deck and a level, and enter matchmaking or host/join a game.
+You are loaded in to a game board in which you are positioned within a translucent bubble- your cell.

+You will see icons on the right side of your UI featuring a pink 'nucleotide' icon and a blue 'ATP' icon.
+You start the game with a supply of nucleotides.

+You then select the floating orb in your cell- the nucleus- to open your deck menu and select cards you'd like to use in the early game.
+You are charged nucleotide points for each card developed this way.

+As you exit the menu the nucleus shows the progress of developing cards, and as they are completed they fly to the bottom of your screen to your hand.
+On hovering the mouse over these cards in your hand, they move up and fan out to allow you to read the full text of each card.

+The cards feature a name, unique art, a maximum temperature value and pH limits, and text explaining any effects, costs, and products of the cards.
+Some cards will be directly playable for effects like a cone of light from the mouse, a beam of UV rays, or a drop-bundle of molecules; whereas others can be played to the deck to work as enzymatic 'factories', soaking up and spitting out the appropriate substrates and products.
+Some will appear darkened with an ATP cost, which you can choose to pay as often and as much as you like from your ATP storage on your sidebar.

+You will play a couple of cards to the board and spawn some early-game simple molecules, and usually focus on building an early economy.
+This will ensure you a supply of nucleotides for more (and often more point-expensive) cards, ATP to fuel card effects, and the appropriate chemicals on which your strategy or economy relies.
+When you produce DNA/RNA nucleotides or ATP (by card or by chemical reaction), the molecule pops out into a little glowing pink or cyan (appropriately) sprite, which can be collected manually by passing the mouse over them, or will tick automatically into the sidebar if not interacted with for a short time.

+You may then gather up some small molecules into a bundle using the collector tool, shrinking them away to a numbered icon on your sidebar below nucleotides and ATP.
+Unlike those special 'points' molecules, collected molecules can only be dropped as a bundle- you can't drop them here and there.
+By default, you can also only drop molecules you've collected up to within the boundaries of your own cell.

+Around the mid-game, both players will have started to influence the area between both of you in the centre of the board- gathering chemicals, releasing others, modifying the environment and responding to the situation.
+You and your opponent will have started to develop cards that define your deck by now, or will be actively engaging an early aggressive tactic.
+Depending on the map, random events may have now changed the boardstate, providing symmetric effects for both players to adapt to.

+Perhaps vacuoles have been dispatched with cargo of threatening chemicals towards the opponent, powered by a membrane-bound Flaggelum card.
+Or maybe a player with reinforced cell membranes is acidifying the field, damaging the opponents' membrane that slows the movement of the acids towards their delicate economy.
+Maybe otherwise a flush of rich hydrocarbons led a player to pivot to a strategy that employs otherwise expensive lipids that can be produced from the long chains.
+Real biochemistry is the inspiration, but the method is very much a tabletop battle of small molecules.

+By the end of the game, a competent player will have their win condition in sight and be actively expending their resources per their plan to counter the opponents' defenses and destabilise their nucleotide economy.

+As soon as either player is unable to draw cards, the game is over.
+The exact way this limit works will be the product of the initial testing and design phase of the prototyped game, simultaneously with detailed balance planning and card/deck designing, in which the state of the game when it reaches players will be worked through.
+First, I need to feel how the fundamentals of the game feel!
+Then it'll be easier to compliment the fun and challenge, and not ramp up frustration factors.

 ## How does it work?
 Why is it such a mad project?

 I'm effectively blending simulation software that's used for research purposes into the dynamics of molecules with a game engine.
 And I'm doing it in *python*, of all things.
 I'm considering moving it to another engine/language (perhaps unity, cryengine, or something else based on C++,C#, or Java, since I used those many moons ago), but for now I'm trying to get a working prototype to get the feel for the gameplay and to design the really fun stuff- cards, decks, playstyles, metagame, and art.